Naphthenic acid: Metal naphthenates

 As the greatest current and historical usage, naphthenic acid are used to produce metal naphthenates.
 Metal naphthenates are referred often to as "salts" of naphthenic acids, but metal naphthenates are not ionic.
 They are covalent, hydrophobic coordination complexes.
 More specifically they are metal carboxylate complexes with the formula M(naphthenate)_{2}, or M_{3}O(naphthenate)_{6} for basic oxides.
 Metal naphthenates are not well defined in conventional chemical sense because they are a complex mixture rather than a specific single component, structure or formula.
 They have diverse applications.

 The naphthenates have industrial applications including synthetic detergents, lubricants, corrosion inhibitors, fuel and lubricating oil additives, wood preservatives, insecticides, fungicides, acaricides, wetting agents, thickening agent of napalm and oil drying agents used in painting and wood surface treatment.
 Industrially useful naphthenates include those of aluminium, magnesium, calcium, barium, cobalt, copper, lead, manganese, nickel, vanadium, and zinc.
 Illustrative is the use of cobalt naphthenate for the oxidation of tetrahydronaphthalene to the hydroperoxide.

 The complex mixture and hydrophobic nature of naphthenic acid allows metal naphthenates to be highly soluble in organic media such as petroleum-based hydrocarbons, oftentimes much more so than single isomer carboxylates such as metal acetates and stearates.
 Their industrial applications exploits this property, where they are used as oil-borne detergents, lubricants, corrosion inhibitors, fuel and lubricating oil additives, wood preservatives, insecticides, fungicides, acaricides, wetting agents, oil drying agents (driers) used in oil-based paint and wood surface treatment including varnish.
 Industrially useful metal naphthenates include those of aluminum, barium, calcium, cobalt, copper, iron, lead, magnesium manganese, nickel, potassium, vanadium, zinc, and zirconium.

-Naphthenic acid are used in extraction process for yttrium oxide and other rare earth elements.
-This process produces a significant amount of ammonium nitrogen wastewater, which necessitates additional wastewater treatment after extraction.
-Currently, research is ongoing to minimize the use of bases and maximize separation efficiency, including adding additives and/or ionic liquids.